SringayKeno/forecasting-home-prices-sacramento-county/README.md

-## Forecasting Home Prices in Sacramento County CA
+## Forecasting Home Prices in Sacramento County CA (years 2023-2025)

 ![Screenshot (466)](https://user-images.githubusercontent.com/102890151/187573030-680d3f0d-80cb-4081-8edd-9bd179ec3963.png)

+#### Forecasting Home Prices in Sacramento County California (years 2023-2025) using the SARIMA forecasting algorithm.

+Using over 20 years of Zillow data I forecasted homes values and percentage increases for homes in the 35th to 65th percentile range (medium range homes) in Sacramento County California using the SARIMA forecasting algorithm.

+#### SARIMA and ARIMA

-#### Forecasting Home Prices in Sacramento County California (years 2023-2025) using the SARIMA forecasting method.
-Auto-Regressive Integrated Moving Average or ARIMA models look at the differences between values in the time series (autocorrelations or serial correlations in the data) .
-SARIMA or seasonal autoregressive integrated moving average, supports univariate time series data with a seasonal component.
+SARIMA or '*seasonal autoregressive integrated moving average'*, is an ARIMA (*auto-regressive integrated moving average*) algorithm that supports univariate time series data with a seasonal component.
+Hense the 'S' for seasonal in front of ARIMA.
+SARIMA and ARIMA models look at the differences between values in the time series (autocorrelations or serial correlations in the data) .
+Autocorrelation represents the degree of similarity between a given time series and a lagged version of itself over successive time intervals.
+ARIMA/SARIMA models the data in 3 ways:

+* the **AR** = A pattern based on past observations in the data (auto-regressive)
+* the **I** =The trend and seasonal (non-stationary) patterns in the data is accounted for (integrated)
+* the **MA** =Noise between consecutive time points (moving average)

+Auto-regressive integrated moving average, means it models by making the data set stationary through differencing using d (“integrated” part), pattern of past observations using p (“auto-regressive” part), and noise between consecutive time points using q (“moving average” part).

+SARIMA contains four seasonal elements that are not part of ARIMA that must be configured; they are:

+* P: Seasonal autoregressive order.
+* D: Seasonal difference order.
+* Q: Seasonal moving average order.
+* m: The number of time steps for a single seasonal period.

 #### For more information regarding SARIMA, I suggest a visit to Jason Brownlee's, [A Gentle Introduction to SARIMA for Time Series Forecasting in Python](https://machinelearningmastery.com/sarima-for-time-series-forecasting-in-python/)